stephenlee86/remodel/README.md

 Approach
 --------
 The remodel takes a 4-step approach:
-  - Parse the grammar
+  - Parse the grammar - The grammar is parsed and saved in hash map with the target as key and value as the production statement called the 'node'
-  - Check for cyclic paths in the grammar
+  - Check for cyclic paths in the grammar - Checks for cycles in the graph as there could be statements such that remodel could run in loops.
+The program exists if there are cycles in the graph. i.e a is dependent on b and b is dependent on a
-  - Create a tree for the specified target
+  - Create a vector of tree for all roots - The DEFAULT root may contain multiple targets.
+Thus it creates a tree for each of the root specified in the grammar.
+In case the user specifies its own root 'remodel baz', it takes the users root and creates a tree
-  - Execute all the trees and its child in parallel
+  - Execute all the trees and its child in threads - For each root, a thread is spawned to execute the sequence.
+For a given tree, all independent statements are executed in parallel.
+Since, in a given level all statements are independent of each other, we use this information to execute the command and move up each level.
+MD5 checksum constraint is used to check if there is a change in the output for every level, and decide whether to execute the statements.
+An additional constraint of 'file being present' is used for executing the command.
+It may happen that another root  running in parallel may have created an output.
+The current root doesn't modify this output on being same, but uses this output for building its own target.

 To RUN
 ------